Why Brain Health Matters

 How much research is there on Neurofeedback?

 Neurofeedback has been around for decades.
 To date there are thousands of studies, with more being published every day.
 This site has a comprehensive list of studies on neurofeedback for many conditions.
-You can view them here.
+You can view several of them below.

 Help For Learning Disabilities